IncioMan/IncioBot/README.md

 #### Overall structure

-This graph shows the internal structure and mechanism implemented using AOP and Spring for how logs work and how a request is handled :
+This graph shows the internal structure and mechanism implemented using AOP and Spring for how logs work and how a request is handled (FuelBot is also present but not explained here):

 ![](images/workflow.png)